 CANFAR

 A&A community has gathered rich experiences in cloud computing within the CANFAR federated cloud deployed on Compute Canada resources and operated by National Research Council Canada.
-The Canadian cloud infrastructure represents a unique example of an A&A oriented infrastructure that joins together the IaaS and the standards and services developed by the IVOA e.g. for user authentication and authorization, data sharing, access to data and archives, and finally data processing.
+The Canadian cloud infrastructure represents a unique example of an A&A oriented infrastructure that joins together the IaaS and the standards and services developed by the IVOA i.e. for user authentication and authorization, data sharing, access to data and archives, and finally data processing.
 CANFAR is a community cloud for Astronomy build on top of Compute Canada Resources and based on a set of community services.

 Scope of cloud federation